jhzhaofred/EC601_HW3/README.md

     H: 165 S: 97 V: 34 (Range for H: 0, 360; Range for S, V: 0, 100)

+# Exercise 4
+Obviously, binary threshold will cause information lost because it only has one threshold value.
+This issue becomes more significant when the image has complicated brightness.

 # Referring
 http://aishack.in/tutorials/opencvs-interface/